 The noose began to tighten in November of 1974 when he picked up British journalist Sandy Fawkes at a bar in Atlanta, GA after murdering a man named Carswell Carr and his daughter in nearby Milledgeville.
-Knowles swept the infatuated war correspondent off her feet, and they both set off on a romantic road trip down the highway to West Palm Beach, FL, in a car stolen from one of his previous victims.
+Knowles swept the infatuated war correspondent off her feet, and they both set off on a romantic road trip down to West Palm Beach, FL in a car stolen from one of his previous victims.

 The Manhunt Ends

 By Sunday, November 17th, Knowles had already executed his two hostages, leaving them handcuffed together to a tree in the woods near Big Indian Creek, just south of Macon.
 An all-points bulletin had been posted, his stolen blue Ford Gran Torino had been identified, and multiple roadblocks had been set up throughout northern Florida, southern Georgia, and southeast Alabama.
 When he was spotted by the police near McDonough, GA, his luck finally ran out.
 He totaled his Gran Torino after ramming a barricade at the intersection of Highway 42 and Hudson Bridge Rd., and then immediately fled back into the woods.
 He was still armed and dangerous, but now he was injured and bleeding.